inpsyde/disable-comments/README.md

 ## License

-Copyright (c) 2023, Inpsyde GmbH

-This software is released under the ["GNU General Public License v2.0 or later"](LICENSE) license.
+This repository is a free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
+See [LICENSE](./LICENSE) for complete license.

 ## Contributing